TrellixVulnTeam/cp3402-2022-1-site-team02_9S4G/Group Agreement & Contacts.md

 ## Communication Methods
 **What preferred methods of communication has your team decided on?**

-(You must have a plan for communicating regularly and effectively.)

 Principle communication will be over Slack (DMs) or Discord (DMs, calls, screenshots).
 Email addresses will be provided but will only be used if primary means of communication fails.
 Phone numbers will be provided on a case-by-case basis if members feel appropriate and are only to be used in emergencies.
 Texts will be preferred over calls.

 ## Meeting Arrangements
 **What are your meeting arrangements?**

-(When and where are you going to meet outside prac time? weekly, twice a week... in the labs, at a team member's home, on Google Hangouts every 3rd day, etc.)

 Meetings will take place over audio call or group DMs using Slack or Discord, primarily in the afternoon and preferably on weekends.
 Group members will agree on meeting dates times on a weekly basis, usually at the end of an existing meeting.